-From Summerville to Mount Pleasant and places in between, the show filmed in various locations across the Lowcountry over the past several months, after a delay because of the coronavirus pandemic.
+From Summerville to Mount Pleasant and places in between, the show was filmed in various locations across the Lowcountry over the past several months, after a delay because of the coronavirus pandemic.

 The show follows a group of teens in a treasure hunt in the “Outer Banks” of North Carolina – which was actually set in the Charleston area.
 Many scenes from the first season were set at Shem Creek and in Mount Pleasant’s Old Village.